-Over the years, guest feedback has become a critical component of the success of many restaurants.
-As proven by Gartner Research, companies that actively engage in listening to their customer through feedback, spend 25% less on customer retention than those that don’t.
-It’s a great opportunity to support your guests and boost your bottom line.
+Over the years, customer satisfaction surveys have become a critical component of restaurant success.
+As proven by Gartner Research, companies that actively engage in listening to their customers through feedback, spend 25% less on customer retention than those that don’t.
+It’s a great opportunity to support your customers and boost your bottom line.

-Obtaining guest feedback is a topic we’ve covered on our blog before.
+Obtaining guest feedback through the use of customer satisfaction surveys is a topic we’ve covered on our blog before.
 It contains a lot of benefits and can really help you improve your operations and revenues.
 However, as a restaurant implementing a feedback program for the first time, it’s important to know the scope of programs available and what would work best for your establishment.

 In this article, we explore the two most popular tactics to obtain feedback, how you can increase the quantity and quality of responses, and why feedback is so critical in this day and age.